 I felt that 2013 was a pretty sad year for rye.
 The further explosion of small brands using the term “craft” for “their” 95% rye whiskies was less frustrating since it has become commonplace, but the new trend of “American rye whiskies” sourced from Canada took the wind right out of my sails.
-We like to push Canadian whiskey into the corner over there with Irish whiskey, but when an American company buys and bottles a Canadian whiskey, it goes on the top shelf with a monster price tag.
+We tend to push Canadian whiskey into the corner over there with Irish whiskey and the less desirable blended Scotches.
+When an Alberta rye is bottled by a Canadian company it sells for $30, but when an American company buys and bottles a Canadian whiskey, it goes on the top shelf with a monster price tag.

 Jefferson’s says, “North American Rye,” which narrowly avoids using the term “Canadian”.
 WhistlePig says it is “made in Vermont,” which is to say that they bottle their Canadian rye in Vermont.
 Both of these ryes belong on the same shelf as Crown and Collingwood, not Wild Turkey and Rittenhouse.
-That is not to say that Canadian whiskey is bad, or undesirable, but there is a huge difference in perception of value because American rye is monitored and Canadian rye, not so much.
-That is why a 21 year Canadian rye is $140 when it sits on the domestic shelf, and only $65 when it is on the Canadian shelf.
+That is not to say that Canadian whiskey is bad, or undesirable, but there is a huge difference in perception of value because American rye is monitored and strictly defined, and Canadian rye, not so much.
+In my opinion, that is why a 21 year Canadian rye is $140 when it sits on the domestic shelf, and only $65 when it is on the Canadian shelf.

 In case you aren’t sure why a DSP-KY-1 Rittenhouse is notable, the brand has been distilled at three different plants in the last eighteen years.
 Before the infamous Heaven Hill fire of 1996, Rittenhouse was distilled at the Bardstown DSP-KY-31 plant.
 The DSP-KY-31 plant was destroyed in the fire, along with tens of thousands of gallons of whiskey, which forced Heaven Hill to outsource their rye production to Brown-Forman while they regrouped.
 That is why the recent era of Rittenhouse has had DSP-KY-354.

 A few years after the fire while Brown-Forman was handling Rittenhouse, Heaven Hill purchased the Bernheim Distillery from United Distillers (in 1999).
-This plant was built only seven years earlier in 1992, so it was a pretty smart move made from necessity on Heaven Hill’s part, but they still didn’t have enough output to make their own rye.
+This plant was built only seven years earlier in 1992, so it was a pretty smart move, but they still didn’t have enough output to make their own rye for a few decades.
 This is why the ten year old Henry McKenna was able to use a DSP-KY-1 label before the four’ish year old Rittenhouse.

 Around 2008, Heaven Hill was able to add some space to start making their own rye again.
 The Rittenhouse we see now is the result from that 2008 DSP-KY-1 production.